bil0u/Corewar/README.md

 # Corewar
- "Corewar is a very special programming game created by D. G. Jones and A. K. Dewdney in 1984."
+Corewar is a very special programming game created by D. G. Jones and A. K. Dewdney in 1984.
- "It consists in gathering around a virtual machine one to four players."
+It consists in gathering around a virtual machine one to four players.
 This players will load champions who will fight with processes, in order, among other things, to make sure that they are told they are alive.

 Processes run sequentially within the same virtual machine, and from the same memory space.